jeffswt/unprettysoup/README.md

 Definition: find_all(name, attrs, recursive, limit)

-The `.find_all()` method looks through a tag’s descendants and retrieves all descendants that match your filters.
+The `.find_all()` method looks through a tag's descendants and retrieves all descendants that match your filters.
 I gave several examples in Kinds of filters, but here are a few more:

 ```C++
 soup->find_all("title");